aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 ### 6.2 Why Additional Tuning should not Help

 The target table is rather optimally configured (UNLOGGED, no indexes, no constraints, no triggers).
-PostgreSQL configuration includes all recommended bulk loading optimizations (80GB shared_buffers, huge pages, io_uring, fsync=off).
+PostgreSQL configuration includes all recommended bulk loading optimizations (80GB shared_buffers, huge pages, `io_uring`, fsync=off).
 Despite this, system CPU remains at 70-84% at high degrees.

 The bottleneck appears to be **architectural**, not configurational: